Narpar1217/KR_Solutions/README.txt

 My solutions to select exercises in
 "The C Programming Language 2nd Edition" by Kernighan and Ritchie (AKA "the K&R").

-All are verified to compile in gcc with -Wall without any warnings or errors.
+All are verified to compile in gcc 3.4.4 (in Cygwin) with -Wall without any warnings or errors.

 I will add more solutions as I review and test them.